glloydNAT/Lox/README.md

 # Lox

-Implementations of the Lox programming language.
-Includes both jlox and clox from Robert Nystrom's 'Crafting Interpreters'.
-Ideally, it will also contain glox, a golang implementation.
-Also ideally, these implementations will contain some features (like static typing and a barebones standard library) that are not included in Nystrom's book.
+A learning project, Lox contains implementations of the Lox programming language.
+It includes both jlox and clox, as detailed in Robert Nystrom's *Crafting Interpreters*.

+Beyond that, it will also contain glox, a golang implementation.
+Ideally, these implementations will contain some features (like static typing and a barebones standard library) that are not included in Nystrom's book.